caporaso-lab/2024-q2-ITN-Workshop/book/01-exploring-the-data.md

 ```

-Next, we’ll get a view of the study metadata as QIIME 2 sees it.
+Next, we’ll get a view of the study metadata using QIIME 2.
 This will allow you to assess whether the metadata that QIIME 2 is using is as you expect.
 You can do this using the tabulate action in QIIME 2’s q2-metadata plugin as follows.

 ```{usage}
 use.action(